HuMI-Group/HuMITools/README.md

 3. The background of all label.nii.gz should be labeled zero
 4. The ROI labels should be integers and consistent over all datasets.

+## System requirements

+HuMITools is designed to allow users with a wide range of systems to predict Labels from their Niftis.
+For the prediction of images the following is required:
+1. 16 Gb of RAM
+2. A modern 64bit Operating system (We have tried predicting images on M1 Macs, Debian Derivatives and Windows 11 machines)
+3. 2 Gb of free Disk Space

+Training of Neural Networks is

 ## General settings
 There are two general settings that you have adjust no matter if you train or predict.
 First, do you want to split your data on the z-axis?
 This might be the case for symmetrical data like legs.